 The Office of Film, Theatre and Broadcasting welcomes you to New York City: the birthplace of filmmaking and home of the greatest film locations in the world.
 We want your film, TV, music video or commercial shoot to run as smoothly as possible.
 Your production company and our neighborhoods matter to us.
-That's why we created the Keys to the City, a Code of Conduct for productions to follow when on location.
+That's why we created the Code of Conduct for productions to follow when on location.
 To read our Code of Conduct, click here.
 For the accessible/large-print version of the Code of Conduct, click here.

 This FDNY brochure summarizes key fire safety requirements for film/TV production activity on locations in New York City.
 If you have questions about fire safety, please call 311 and ask for FDNY Business Support or visit www.nyc.gov/fdny.